 Background

-Since 2005, the U.S. has reduced greenhouse gas emissions by well over one billion metric tons.
+Since 2005, the U.S. has reduced greenhouse gas emissions by well over one billion metric tons – a 20 percent decrease in carbon dioxide emissions.
 This effort has garnered international attention, yet there is still much more to be done.
 Innovation and new technologies have paved the way for a cleaner future, even while other parts of the world produce ever greater shares of emissions.

 Regulation is certainly warranted, but a focus on improving technology and techniques must remain a chief priority so we can achieve better, safer, cleaner outcomes in America and export that innovation to other parts of the world.
 The challenge of climate change is a global one, and American leadership and innovation will be essential.